 - How long you took to drink it

-Despite these differences in alcohol consumption, if two people have the same BAC they will experience roughly the same level of impairment or intoxication.
-This is why it’s used as a standard in DUI cases.
+Despite these differences in alcohol consumption, if two people have the same BAC, they will experience roughly the same level of impairment or intoxication.
+Therefore, it’s used as a standard in DUI cases.

-But BAC can be misleading, even when confirmed with a test.
-Often, BAC will continue to rise long after you stopped drinking.
+BAC can be misleading, even when confirmed with a test.
+Often, BAC will continue to rise long after you stopped drinking because you haven’t absorbed all the alcohol yet.
 That means you were less drunk when you were pulled over than you were hours later at the breath test.
-In some cases this is a valid DUI defense.
+In some cases, a rising BAC defense is valid for DUI charges.